 Special Interest Tours

-We are the specialist of customized tours in Chiang Mai and North Thailand.
-If you have any special interest such as stone carving; paper flowers; tribal textiles; Lanna culture; temple architecture; history of the Teak Industry in North Thailand; any specific hill tribe or minority group; any specific festival; botanical gardens; Burmese legacy in Chiang Mai; Northern Thai food, rice cultivation; American missionary history or any other: please contact us.
-We will put together a customized tour for you.
+We are the specialist of customised tours in Chiang Mai and North Thailand.
+If you have any particular interest such as stone carving; paper flowers; tribal textiles; Lanna culture; temple architecture; history of the Teak Industry in North Thailand; any specific hill tribe or minority group; any particular festival; botanical gardens; Burmese legacy in Chiang Mai; Northern Thai food, rice cultivation; American missionary history or any other: please contact us.
+We will put together a customised tour for you.